iterative/dvc.org/content/blog/2020-11-25-november-20-community-gems.md

 unveil it.
 It should make deploying cloud instances on AWS, GCP and Azure work with less code than ever.

-### Q: What is DeeVee doing for Thanksgiving?
+### Q: What did DeeVee do for Thanksgiving?

-Staying home and making mashed potatoes.
+She stayed home and made mashed potatoes.

 ![](/uploads/images/2020-11-25/deevee_n_taters.png)

+That's all for now, everyone!
+As always, keep in touch with all your questions big and small.